heyheyhello/voko/readme.md

 # voko

+_Done.
+This project is maintained, there's no more development needed._

 Hyperscript reviver for the DOM that uses CSS selector syntax to shorthand element creation.
 JSX compatible.
 For projects where writing raw DOM APIs like `createElement` is too tedious, but a full framework is too heavy.